Lobster Ecology Region of Interest Timeseries Processing

 nc_close(yr_x_fvcom)

-# Return the zonal averages
+# Return the regional averages

 return(poly_avgs_yr_x)